aquasecurity/terraform-provider-aquasec/docs/resources/integration_registry.md

 - `auto_pull` (Boolean) Whether to automatically pull images from the registry on creation and daily
 - `auto_pull_interval` (Number) The interval in days to start pulling new images from the registry, Defaults to 1
 - `auto_pull_max` (Number) Maximum number of repositories to pull every day, defaults to 100
+- `auto_pull_rescan` (Boolean) Whether to automatically pull and rescan images from the registry on creation and daily
 - `auto_pull_time` (String) The time of day to start pulling new images from the registry, in the format HH:MM (24-hour clock), defaults to 03:00
 - `last_updated` (String) The last time the registry was modified in UNIX time
 - `password` (String) The password for registry authentication